OVlasiuk/ovlasiuk.github.io/index.md

 {: style="margin-left: 12%; margin-right: 12%; text-align: justify; text-indent: 0;"}
 <br>

-I am co-organizing the [Point Distributions Webinar](https://vlasiuk.com/PDseminar/); if you would like to give a talk or have some ideas about point distribution, feel free to email me at oleksandr[dot]vlasiuk[at]gmail.com.
+I was a co-organizer of the [Point Distributions Webinar](https://vlasiuk.com/PDseminar/); the archives are available following that link.
+If you have any comments for the materials or ideas about point distribution in general, feel free to email me at oleksandr[dot]vlasiuk[at]gmail.com.
 {: style="margin-left: 12%; margin-right: 12%; text-align: justify; text-indent: 0;"}